 Many married couples have joint bank accounts, often with automatic payments for monthly bills and automatic payroll deposits.
 How to handle your joint checking and savings accounts when deciding to divorce can get very tricky, and should be taken very seriously.
 Ideally a joint account would be closed and the proceeds would get fairly divided, but this is not always the case, and these funds may come into consideration during final divorce settlements.
 There is a lot to think about when it comes to joint bank accounts, but without proper counsel and without cooperation between spouses, these integrated finances can turn into real problems.
-Seek the advice of a family law attorney from In Law We Trust, P.A. right away.
+Seek the advice of a family law attorney from In Law We Trust Divorce and Family Lawyers right away.
 Taking the appropriate steps to resolving joint bank account issues will save you a lot of problems and turmoil in the future.

 Should I Empty the Joint Bank Accounts Before My Spouse Does?

 Unfortunately, it is not uncommon for one of the spouses to withdraw all or most of the funds from an account, especially during a contentious divorce.
 This is a bad idea!
 Technically both you and your spouse do have legal access to all of the funds in your joint bank account, but withdrawals without the other spouse’s knowledge leaves them in a very bad position, and puts both of you in possible jeopardy when payments that are automatically deducted such as car expenses or mortgages, are suddenly due.
 In addition, the courts will not look kindly on this type of action, and will likely require the other party to be reimbursed.